 - P30: 3.5mm headphones jack / P30 Pro: No 3.5mm jack

-Prior to writing this review we used the P30 Pro for a full week, so moving into the smaller device in the range felt like a totally different step change.
-The P30 is a lot smaller, a lot slimmer and far more pocketable - although we find it altogether less exciting too.
+Prior to writing this review we've been using the P30 Pro extensively, so moving into this smaller device felt like a totally different step change.
+The P30 is a lot smaller, a lot slimmer and far more pocketable than the Pro - although we find it altogether less exciting too.

-Furthermore the P30 is a lot like the P20 Pro in many respects: it's got the same scale of screen, at 6.1-inch, along with the same resolution.
+Furthermore the P30 is a lot like the P20 Pro in many respects: it's got the same scale of screen, at 6.1-inch diagonally, along with the same resolution to boot.
 However, the P30 has far less bezel and no front-facing fingerprint scanner (that's embedded within the screen instead), so it's even smaller then the P20 Pro.

 The P30 lacks some of the features of the P30 Pro though.
 The latter has a bigger screen, at 6.47-inch (rather than 6.1-inch), a larger battery capacity (at 4,200mAh rather than 3,650mAh), and a thicker build as a result.
 The Pro also has a more advanced quad camera setup with longer-reaching zoom and Time-of-Flight camera.
 So if you're looking for all the most advanced tech then the Pro is the way to go.